enuame/nodejs-oauthapp/README.md

 Though this project is no longer maintained(It's become part of the functioning Api system backend for **[ENUAME](https://enua.me)**, it is a great starter app to get you going and learning, just like I did.

+`<DISCLAIMER> - Please check the code before using, as I can't garuntee that there are no security loops or issues.
+There are also parts of the code missing, I will add these at a later date.`

 ## Project Code Structure:
     - App Folder
       - Config